 Homemade Herb Infused Oils

-Making homemade herb-infused oils is easy, though it does take a bit of time to do it right and get the most out of your herbs.
+Making homemade herb-infused oils is easy, though it does take a bit of time to do it right and get the most from your herbs.
 While there is a quicker water-bath method that involves heating the herbs in oil for a few hours, I much prefer the slower, long-infusion method for better results.

 Choosing Your Herbs